Best Things to Do in Coronado: a locals guide

 The Hotel Del Coronado

 Constructed in 1888 The Hotel Del Coronado is one of the main reasons people visit Coronado.
+Also, the most iconic San Diego hotel.
 It is a premier destination for a luxury hotel experience and the locals call it “The Del”.
 In 1977, it was marked as a historical landmark, and its located right on the main beach in Coronado.
 It has more than 400 rooms, private suites to rent located right on the beach (named Baby Village), and five restaurants.
 Finally, Celebrities have been flocking here since the early 1900s.
 Some of the most famous are Marilyn Monroe, President Franklin Roosevelt, Charlie Chaplin, and Charles Lindberg.

 Not only that but the hotel is suggested to be haunted.
 Back in the day a woman checked in under a fake name and was found dead a few days later.
 The authorities marked it as suicide but there was some skepticism surrounding that verdict.
 People have been known to experience some paranormal activity at The Del and in 1992 the hotel launched a 12-month investigation with a paranormal expert.
 You can learn more about that study here.

 - Serea: Opened in 2019, offers sustainable coastal cuisine set against a coastal/boho decor.